56quarters/cadence/README.md

 client.meter("some.value", 5);
 ```

-### Counted, Timed, Gauged, and Metered Traits
+### Counted, Timed, Gauged, Metered, and MetricClient Traits

 Each of the methods that the Cadence `StatsdClient` struct uses to send
 metrics are implemented as a trait.
+There is also a trait that combines
-If we want, we can just use the trait
+all of these other traits.
+If we want, we can just use one of the trait
-type to refer to the client instance.
-This might be useful to you if you'd
+types to refer to the client instance.
+This might be useful to you if
-like to swap out the actual Cadence client with a dummy version when you
+you'd like to swap out the actual Cadence client with a dummy version
-are unit testing your code.
+when you are unit testing your code or want to abstract away all the
+implementation details of the client being used behind a trait and
+pointer.

 Each of these traits are exported in the prelude module.
 They are also
 available in the main module but aren't typically used like that.